 There are 2 ways to do this, and they can be used together.

 - Include links to MeetingPulse in your slideshow.You usually will want to pick one of the broadcast views for showing your audience.
 When you're setting up your presentation, go into the open meeting to grab the Broadcast View links.
 During the meeting, when you're done with that screen, you can close the browser to get back to your presentation.
 (You can also use ALT-TAB.)
 Test it out beforehand so you're comfortable with how it works.

 - Use ALT-Tab to switch between browser and window You can also use the keyboard stroke ALT-TAB to switch between windows.
 Here you'll want to have the broadcast view open in a browser already.
 Instead of clicking on a link in the presentation, you have the browser open already.
 At the appropriate time, you can use ALT-TAB to switch from your presentation to the browser.

 Often, you'll want to look at the results of a particular poll during your presentation.
 You can do this by including the poll ID in the URL you open.
 In order to get the poll ID, you need to start the poll (although you can then immediately stop it.)

 - Use the arrow keys to move between polls until you get to the one you want.

 - Copy the URL on that screen; it includes the poll ID.

-Once you have that URL, you can put it into your Live Slides or Web View add-in, or put it in its own browser window.
+Once you have that URL, you can put it into your presentation as a link or put it in its own browser window.
 You can also grab the URL of specific questions in a similar way.